 There are indications that dong quai may also have an anti-allergic effect.
 Studies show that the herb could inhibit allergy-related antibodies (IgE) production

-The herb has antibacterial effect and may be helpful to suppress the growth of various bacteria like hemolytic streptococcus, Bacillus typhi, Bacillus dysentricae and Bacillus choleraei.
+The herb has an antibacterial effect and may be helpful to suppress the growth of various bacteria like hemolytic Streptococcus, Bacillus typhi, Bacillus dysentricae and Bacillus choleraei.

 There is some research on the use of dong quai for nerve pain.

 Dosage and Administration

 Capsules and tablets: 500-600 mg up to six times daily.